 Chest radiographs (X-rays) and echocardiography can reveal damage to the lungs and heart, consistent with heartworm disease.
 However, lung changes can look much like asthma and do not necessarily confirm the presence of immature heartworms.

 Veterinarians use a combination of testing along with the cat's clinical signs to determine whether or not heartworm disease is present.

-Surgery to remove heartworms is rarely done, but may be recommended in severe cases.
-Unfortunately, surgery is risky; many cats will die during the procedure or recovery period.
+Surgery to remove heartworms may be recommended in severe cases.
+Unfortunately, surgery is risky; up to 40 percent of cats will die during the procedure or recovery period.

 Keep the Worms Out of Your Pet’s Heart!
 The Facts about Heartworm Disease.
 U.S. Food and Drug Administration.